tonyelewis/puppet/README.md

 Don't fiddle XPS 15's fans - you only make stuff worse.

+Recently commented out a bunch of clang setup in case it was interfering with Rust.
+In the end it probably wasn't and the solution was just to wipe `~/.cargo/registry/`.
+But leaving it commented out because maybe the simplicity of just using the system-provided Clang is a better option nowadays?

 Audio stuttering :

 * https://askubuntu.com/questions/1044552/audio-stuttering-in-ubuntu-18-04 ?
 Don't think so.